-The sister ships were designed for Great Lakes service.
+The sister vessels were designed for Great Lakes cruise ship service.
 The prior owner of the ships was the Haimark Line.
 They noted that: “operating a ship that was specially constructed for the Great Lakes, Saint Lawrence Seaway and coastal New England along with a more ‘esoteric’ Central and South America cruise program will give our guests the experience of ports and destinations that can only be enjoyed by small cruise ship.
 These itineraries are for discerning travelers who care about the distinctive aspects of unique ports we visit.”

 Related Stories on Great Lakes Cruising

 - History of Cruising on the Great Lakes